rjpower/falcon/README.md

 whereas Falcon is an attempt to see how fast you can get Python while maintaining a PyObject representation (which extension modules depend on).

+**Does Falcon support all of Python?**

+Not yet!
+Lots of constructs (like catching exceptions, constructing objects, etc...) aren't implemented in the Falcon virtual machine.
+However, this doesn't mean that programs which use these constructs won't run.
+Any missing functionality is routed through the Python C API, foregoing any potential performance benefit you might have gotten from Falcon.
+So, though Falcon isn't a complete Python implementation, it should still run all of your code.
+If you try Falcon and it crashes on some program then you've encountered a bug and should let us know.